Getting enough magnesium may support sleep health and improve mood. It may also lower your risk of cardiovascular disease and migraine episodes.

 May benefit blood sugar management

-Insulin is an important hormone that helps regulate your blood sugar levels.
-Thus, improving insulin resistance can promote better blood sugar management, especially in people with diabetes.
+Insulin is a hormone that helps regulate your blood sugar levels, and improving insulin resistance can promote better blood sugar management, especially in people with diabetes.

-Though more research is needed, magnesium supplements seem to be effective at helping to stabilize blood sugar in people with type 2 diabetes (16).
+Though more research is needed, magnesium supplements may help stabilize blood sugar in people with type 2 diabetes and a magnesium deficiency.

 May reduce heart disease risk

-While these results are promising, more studies in this area are needed.
+While these results are promising, more studies are needed to determine the possible benefit.

 May improve migraine